So you want to invest, but have no idea where to start? You and millions of other people!

 However!
 You have to balance that out with getting good returns on your investment: if you’re paying a higher fee for better returns, it could be worth it.

-With that in mind, many people who buy their own ETFs feel that these robo-adviser and investing apps’ fees are too expensive.
-If you are interested and informed enough, buying your own ETFs via an online broker like CommSec is likely to be cheaper.
-I say ‘likely’ because online brokers also charge a variety of fees, so it depends on the fees they charge and how much and how frequently you’re investing money.
+With that in mind, many people who buy their own ETFs via an online broker may feel that these robo-adviser and investing apps’ fees are too expensive.
+If you are interested and informed enough, buying your own ETFs via an online broker like CommSec could be cheaper.
+I say ‘could’ because online brokers also charge a variety of fees, so it depends on the fees they charge and how much and how frequently you’re investing.

 c) Ownership of assets: